Conflicts ANd Water Management

 Evaluation and Sustainability of the Project

 The evaluation of the project results will be done by surveys with the help of EvaSys software.
-The criteria on which the success of the project is evaluated is based on a very high interest in students, the successful completion of the activities in Heidelberg and Guadalajara, and also a possible continuation of the project as a master’s Thesis.
+The criteria on which the success of the project is evaluated is based on a very high interest in students, the successful completion of the activities in Heidelberg, Guadalajara, and Kumasi, and a possible continuation of the project as a master’s Thesis.

-Both UNIVA and SRH Uni Heidelberg plan to combine the projects by incorporating outcome assessment into their curricula.
-With the support of their advisory boards, HSHD and UNIVA also plan to sponsor accommodation in Germany and Mexico, respectively, for the duration of the project.
+SRH University Heidelberg, UNIVA and KNUST plan to combine the projects by incorporating outcome assessment into their curricula.
+With the support of their advisory boards, HSHD, KNUST and UNIVA also plan to sponsor accommodation in Germany and Ghana, respectively, for the duration of the project.
+To ensure the possibility of continuing events, students are recruited for future stays in Germany, Mexico, and Ghana with the involvement of the practical advisory board of the HSHDs Water Technology degree programme.

 The existing bridge between implementation of water technology and long-standing water conflicts, though as bad as it may seem, does present opportunities for students and young researchers to come forward with more and more innovative, futuristic and sustainable solutions which aid in preventing future conflicts.
 The main advantage of this program is that students will have their chance to prove their ideas from the very beginning step of formulating ideas, going through steps such as collaborating with other students, discussing their ideas with technical experts, all the way through to doing actual practical works and laboratory experience, and finally presenting their solutions to an international audience.
 As this event deals with hot topics such as water resource management, there is a lot of scope for innovation.